designstem/projects/frequency/index.md

 -

-><small>Both variables can be described as [frequency](https://en.wikipedia.org/wiki/Frequency) and can be expressed as [sine waves](https://en.wikipedia.org/wiki/Sine_wave).
-Frequency is an important parameter used in science and engineering to specify the rate of a phenomenon.</small>
+><f-fact-icon size="small" /><small> *Both variables can be described as [frequency](https://en.wikipedia.org/wiki/Frequency) and can be expressed as [sine waves](https://en.wikipedia.org/wiki/Sine_wave).
+Frequency is an important parameter used in science and engineering to specify the rate of a phenomenon.*</small>

 -